-Sport means different things to different Indigenous people and groups.
-For many Indigenous people, the primary purpose of sport is to build self-esteem among youth.
+Sport means different things to different Indigenous peoples and groups.
+For many Indigenous peoples, the primary purpose of sport is to build self-esteem among youth.
 Sport and activity gives youth a sense of purpose and direction, and, in some cases, helps them to engage in more appropriate activity during their free time while they find their way in the world.

 In the Truth and Reconciliation Report (2015), sport and recreation are identified as tools for social development to improve the health and well-being of individuals and communities.
-This is the underlying rationale for this resource – to save lives and to build healthier Indigenous people, who contribute to healthier communities.
+This is the underlying rationale for this resource – to celebrate lives and to invigorate healthier Indigenous peoples, who contribute to healthier communities.
 A by-product of that is more Indigenous athletes pursuing sport excellence and standing on top of the podium.
 This resource seeks to provide guidance for that sport journey – from the playground to the podium – and everywhere in between.

-The Aboriginal Long-Term Development Pathway resource presents a roadmap for developing sport and physical activity among Indigenous peoples.
+The Indigenous Long-Term Development Pathway resource presents a roadmap for developing sport and physical activity among Indigenous peoples.
 It is a reference for those who work with Indigenous participants in sport and recreation.
-The Aboriginal Long-Term Participant Development Pathway has grown out of the understanding that mainstream pathways for sport development do not necessarily align with Indigenous needs or experiences.
-As such, the Aboriginal Long-Term Participant Development Pathway tries to address that gap by outlining the key elements that need to be considered when planning, developing, and implementing programs for and with Indigenous peoples and Indigenous communities.
+The Indigenous Long-Term Participant Development Pathway has grown out of the understanding that mainstream pathways for sport development do not necessarily align with Indigenous needs or experiences.
+As such, the Indigenous Long-Term Participant Development Pathway tries to address that gap by outlining the key elements that need to be considered when planning, developing, and implementing programs for and with Indigenous peoples and Indigenous communities.

 Resources and Links

-- Aboriginal Sport for Life Resources and Workshops Overview
+- Indigenous Sport for Life Resources and Workshops Overview

-- Aboriginal Long-Term Participant Development Pathway – Sport Organization Guide 1.1
+- Indigenous Long-Term Participant Development Pathway – Sport Organization Guide

 - Aboriginal Sport Circle

 - Indigenous athlete stories from the Competition Guide